Magicred-1/AdaptumFi/adaptum/README.md

 - **Decentralized**: AdaptumFi is a decentralized platform, which means that the users have full control over their funds and investments.

-- **Cross Chain**: AdaptumFi is a cross chain platform, which means that the users can invest in their favorite assets, across different blockchains.
+- **Cross Chain**: AdaptumFi is a cross chain platform, which means that the users can invest in their favorite assets, across different blockchains of their choice.

-- **On-Chain**: AdaptumFi is an on-chain platform, which means that the users can invest in their favorite assets, without the need to worry about the market volatility.
+- **Adaptive**: AdaptumFi is an on-chain platform using CBBI Index to adapt buy positions, which means that the users can invest in their favorite assets, without the need to worry about the market volatility.

 - **DCA (Dollar Cost Averaging)**: AdaptumFi is a DCA platform, which means that the users can invest in their favorite assets, without the need to worry about the market volatility.

 # Preview

-The app is deployed on Vercel and can be accessed at [https://adaptumfi.xyz/](https://adaptumfi.xyz/)
+The app is deployed on Vercel and can be accessed at [https://adaptum.xyz/](https://adaptum.xyz/)

 ## Getting started